bxparks/acetimec/README.md

       instead of static memory, special (non-standard) compiler directives need to be used.
     * On `avr-gcc` compiler, this is `PROGMEM` directive.
-    * AceTimeC library does not use the `PROGMEM` directive, so the library will probably will not fit inside an AVR processor.
+    * acetimec library does not use the `PROGMEM` directive, so the library will probably will not fit inside an AVR processor.
     * On other microcontrollers (e.g. ARM), constants are automatically placed into flash memory and referenced directly from there.
 No special compiler